UK seeks to reopen Irish deal in Brexit

 "This would cause economic disruptions that could substantially weaken the UK and Europe," he said after the British vote.

-The British MPs also called on May to give them a chance to block a no-deal Brexit in subsequent voting.
+British MPs also called on May to give them a chance to block a no-deal Brexit in subsequent voting.

 Delaying Brexit until after March "has now become inevitable", Jeremy Corbyn, the leader of the British opposition party, Labour, said in the Westminster debate.

-"It will not be any comfort to say: 'I told you so' when the lorries are backing up on the M20 [a British motorway], when cancer patients can't get medicines, and when prices are rising in the shops", he added, echoing the US analysis on a potential no-deal crisis.
+"It'll not be any comfort to say: 'I told you so' when the lorries are backing up on the M20 [a British motorway], when cancer patients can't get medicines, and when prices are rising in the shops", he added, echoing the US analysis on a potential no-deal crisis.

 Nicola Sturgeon, the Scottish leader, said hard-Brexiteers in May's party and in Northern Ireland had forced her to "chase a fairytale" on the backstop and "increased the risk of no-deal in the process".